2006 Wisconsin Referendum 1

 Wisconsin Referendum 1 of 2006 was a referendum on an amendment to the Wisconsin Constitution that would invalidate same-sex marriages or any substantially similar legal status.
 The referendum was approved by 59% of voters during the general elections in November 2006.
 All counties in the state voted for the amendment except Dane County (home of the state capital, Madison, and the University of Wisconsin), which opposed it.
-The constitutional amendment created by Referendum 1 has been effectively nullified since June 26, 2015, when the United States Supreme Court ruled in Obergefell v.
+The constitutional amendment created by Referendum 1 was invalidated by the United States Court of Appeals for the Seventh Circuit in Wolf v.
+Walker in 2014, and has been effectively nullified since June 26, 2015, when the United States Supreme Court ruled in Obergefell v.
 Hodges that state-level bans on same-sex marriage are unconstitutional.

 Amendment

 The text of the adopted amendment, which became Article XIII, Section 13 of the state constitution, reads:

 Only a marriage between one man and one woman shall be valid or recognized as a marriage in this state.
 A legal status identical or substantially similar to that of marriage for unmarried individuals shall not be valid or recognized in this state.

 As required by the constitution, the amendment was approved by both houses of the legislature, in two consecutive sessions.
 The legislative history of the amendment is as follows: